-After serving patients at a small rural health center and then in a system-based practice with FirstHealth of the Carolinas, Smith established her own independent private practice in 2003.
+After serving patients at a small rural health center in partnership with Cape Valley Health system and then as medical director for a system-based regional practice with FirstHealth of the Carolinas, Smith established her own independent private practice in 2003.
 She and her small staff provide comprehensive family medicine.

-A member of the AAFP since 1989, Smith has served as chair of the Commission on Governmental Advocacy and chair of the COD Reference Committee on Practice Enhancement.
-Her personal, clinical, and professional excellence was recognized by the AAFP in 2017 when Smith was named the AAFP Family Physician of the Year.
+A member of the AAFP since 1989, Smith has served as chair of the Commission on Governmental Advocacy and chair of the Congress of Delegates Reference Committee on Practice Enhancement.
+Her personal, clinical, and professional excellence was recognized by in 2017 when Smith was named the AAFP Family Physician of the Year.

 At the chapter level, Smith has served as president, board chair and chair of the Health Disparities Council.
 She currently serves as the NCAFP delegate to the AAFP Congress of Delegates.

-Smith has also been active at the state and national levels, including the North Carolina Hospital Association’s Rural Health Advisory Board, the North Carolina Medical Society Board, and as a CMS Quality Physician Payment Program Champion.
+Smith has also been active at the state and national levels, including the North Carolina Medical Society Board of Directors, the North Carolina Hospital Association’s Rural Health Advisory Board, and as a CMS Quality Physician Payment Program Champion.
 She is often consulted for her expertise on practice technology, opioid use disorder, and rural health care issues, among others.

 Smith is board certified by the American Board of Family Medicine and has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.